Costs and Financial Assistance

 Employment Announcements via Google Groups

-Throughout the academic year, opportunities for part-time or freelance work are brought to the attention of the DGP and other English faculty.
+Throughout the academic year, opportunities for part-time, full-time, or freelance work are brought to the attention of the DGP and other English faculty.
 Information about these opportunities is disseminated via the English Graduate Students and MSTC Google groups.

 Graduate School Financial Assistance